ActivateLLC/ag2/README.md

 # AG2: Open-Source AgentOS for AI Agents

 AG2 (formerly AutoGen) is an open-source programming framework for building AI agents and facilitating cooperation among multiple agents to solve tasks.
-AG2 aims to streamline the development and research of agentic AI.
-It offers features such as agents capable of interacting with each other, facilitates the use of various large language models (LLMs) and tool use support, autonomous and human-in-the-loop workflows, and multi-agent conversation patterns.
+AG2 aims to streamline the development and research of AI agents. <!-- cspell:ignore agentic --> It offers features such as agents capable of interacting with each other, facilitates the use of various large language models (LLMs) and tool use support, autonomous and human-in-the-loop workflows, and multi-agent conversation patterns.

 The project is currently maintained by a [dynamic group of volunteers](MAINTAINERS.md) from several organizations.
-Contact project administrators Chi Wang and Wu Qingyun via [support@ag2.ai](mailto:support@ag2.ai) if you are interested in becoming a maintainer.
+Contact project administrators Chi Wang and Wu Qingyun via [support@ag2.ai](mailto:support@ag2.ai) if you are interested in becoming a maintainer. <!-- cspell:ignore Qingyun -->

 ## Table of contents